Ecopawst/ecopawst.com/README.md

 ### Shared Login Across Apps
-If you plan to host multiple EcoAlaxy applications, configure Supabase auth to use a shared cookie domain such as `.ecoalaxy.com` so users stay signed in across all services.
+If you plan to host multiple EcoAlaxy applications, configure Supabase auth to use a shared cookie domain so users stay signed in across all services.
+Set `NEXT_PUBLIC_SUPABASE_COOKIE_DOMAIN` in `.env.local` to your domain (for example `\.ecoalaxy.com`) and the client will pass it to the Supabase SDK.